Online Garage Sale Fundraiser: A Modern Twist on a Classic

 • Email lists and newsletters

 The more people who see your listings, the faster you'll raise funds.
+See how to plan your charity auction for a promotional timeline and email sequence you can adapt for your online garage sale campaign.

 5. Keep it simple and transparent